MilowB/DonatelloPyzza/README.md

 You can use the feedback from the `execute()` method to see what happened after your action.

-For more details, you can find several complete examples of the game loop in the `examples` folder on the github repository for this project.
+For more details, you can find several complete examples of the game loop in the `examples` folder on the github repository of this project.

 Have fun!

 ## What's new

+- 2023-04-07
+    Integration of the maze generator from Alexandru Văleanu (https://github.com/AlexandruValeanu/Mazify)
 - 2023-01-17 (v1.2)
     Initial release

 ## Roadmap

 - add a gridworld generator